wink94/distributed-web-crawler/README.md

 The `storage/` directory is where the scraped data is stored.
 The `crawler.py` module stores the HTML content of each page it crawls in a file within the `storage/` directory.
 The name of the file is based on the URL of the page being crawled.

 It is important to note that the storage directory should not be directly accessed by any other module of the project.
 The storage files are only accessed by the `crawler.py` module and should be accessed through the `content.py` module.

+## generate_urls.py
+This module generates a list of URLs for the crawler to use.

+### Functions
+`generate_urls(port)`: This function takes in a port number and generates a list of URLs based on that port number.
+It uses the validators library to ensure that the URLs are valid.

+## crawler.py
+This module contains functions to crawl a given URL and extract text content from its HTML.
+### Functions
+- validate_url(url): This function takes in a URL and returns True if the URL is valid and False otherwise.
+- extract_text(html): This function takes in an HTML string and extracts the title and text content from it.
+- hard_disk_store(html, url): This function takes in an HTML string and a URL, and stores the HTML content on disk with a filename based on the URL.
+- crawl(url): This function takes in a URL, crawls the website, and returns a list of child URLs.
+It first checks if the URL is valid using validate_url().
+Then, it requests the page using the requests library, and extracts the HTML content using the extract_text() function.
+The HTML content is then stored on disk using hard_disk_store().
+Finally, the function uses beautifulsoup4 to parse the HTML and extract all child URLs, which are returned as a list.